Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 And their personal differences, which they previously accepted and respected without judgment, would become grounds for criticism and prejudice.

-They also would be naturally inclined to make wrong choices based on moral untruths.
+They would also be naturally inclined to make wrong choices based on moral untruths.
 Indeed, this duality had already materialized.

 Advent Of Sexism